Antoinehoff/ninetails/README.md

 - `plot_enstrophy_evolution`: Enstrophy evolution
 - `compute_growth_rates`: Linear growth rate analysis

-## Contributing

-Contributions to Ninetails are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-This code implements the fluid model developed in [reference to relevant papers].
+This code implements the fluid model developed in [paper coming soon].